 Examples of project types include but are not limited to:

-- Energy efficiency equipment, such as HVAC, windows, doors, building envelope, cool roofs, meters, elevators, pools and control systems
+- Energy efficiency equipment, such as HVAC, windows, doors, building envelope, green or cool roofs, meters, elevators, pools and control systems

 - Renewable energy or alternative energy sources, such as solar systems, wind power and storage systems

 - Tenant enhancements, such as LEED or WELL certification improvements

 - In California, seismic strengthening improvements are eligible as well as water conservation measures, such as irrigation control, artificial turf and low flow fixtures.